Feeling A Little Stir Crazy At Home? These Family Activities Will Help!

 - Social games and apps: There are plenty of online games like Minecraft and Fortnite that people can play together to stay connected.

-- Binge classics: What better way to cope with a pandemic than by watching some movies and TV shows?
+- Binge classics: What better way to cope with a pandemic than by watching some classic movies and TV shows?
 Log on to your streaming service of choice and revisit some classics you love or catch up on ones you missed.

 - Streaming fun: Leaving your house may be prohibited in a lockdown, but luckily, many museums and operas are streaming virtual tours that you can take online!